Appearance

 A friendly source, frozen in time

-The 1835 account destroys the embellishment thesis.
-If the story were growing over time, details should increase with each telling.
-The 1835 account — three years before the "official" 1838 version — includes "many angels" in addition to two personages.
+If Joseph were inflating the story over time, details should grow with each telling.
+The 1835 account includes "many angels" in addition to two personages.
 The 1838 account drops the angels.
-A fabricated narrative adds spectacle.
-This one removes it.[9]
+A fabricated narrative adds spectacle over time.
+This one removes it.[10]

-The 1832 account is the fatal problem for fabrication.
-It's a private, unfinished, unpublished journal entry partly in Joseph's own handwriting.
-Its content — personal anguish over sin, the Lord granting forgiveness — doesn't serve the institutional purpose the fabrication thesis requires.
 A man inventing a divine endorsement for his church would lead with "God told me to start a new church."
-Joseph led with "I was convicted of my sins and the Lord forgave me."[10]
+Joseph led with "I was convicted of my sins and the Lord forgave me."

 Steven C. Harper applied cognitive memory research to the accounts and found the variation pattern matches what scientists document in genuine recollections of significant events.
-A fabricated story tends to become more fixed over time — working from a script.
-The First Vision accounts show natural variation.
-Seven core elements remain consistent across all of them.[11]
+A fabricated story tends to become more fixed over time — the teller works from a script.
+The First Vision accounts show natural variation.[12]

 Bottom line: The CES Letter presents variation between accounts as proof of fabrication.
-Memory science says the opposite — it's fabricated stories that stay rigid.
+Memory science says the opposite — fabricated stories stay rigid.
 The First Vision has nine surviving accounts, hostile witnesses corroborating the claim before Joseph wrote it down, and a variation pattern that matches real memory.
 It's not the weakest link in the chain.
 It's among the strongest.

 Runnells, CES Letter (2017), "First Vision," pp. 32-35. ↩︎